trifectatechfoundation/teach-rs/slides/C-concurrency-parallelism.md

 # Fearless concurrency

 - restrictions on multiple mutable borrows prevent data races: it is never the case that one thread is modifying data that another thread is looking at

 ---
+layout: default
+---

+# Re-defining references

+- `&T`: (possibly) shared reference
+- `&mut T`: exclusive reference

+for safe mutation, we need exclusive *access*, which we can get in multiple ways:

+- we have an exclusive reference to the value
+- we own the value (we can exclusively borrow from ourselves)
+- access is inherently exclusive

+---